JocelynS371/comp0035-cw1-i-JocelynS371/coursework1/data.md

 Before we handle the data further, we need to consider seperating dataset F into F1 and F2.
 This is because the data source stated that data from 2 mooring site(F1 and F2) is merged into a single dataset F.
 After inspecting the location data in dataset F, I concluded that the location is too close together to seperate.
 The equipment deployment diagram in the data source supported my conclusion.
  ![Equipment_deployment](Dataset/Angmagssalik_Mooring_Deployment.png)
 We can see from the diagram that the depth at the 2 location are the same and they are only 9km apart from each other according to ressearch.
+There is also no need to seperate the location too clearly since the location information is attached to the data as longtitude and latitude data.

 ## Dropping unnnessary data